What's with the funny name?

 Davis’ Ctrl+P publishing manages all 5 publications which are written by local journalists and contributors.

 Davis has founded a number of local businesses and nonprofits helping community organizations in public advocacy and business startup.
 He has served in numerous nonprofit and public sector roles, including as a member and chair of Albuquerque Metro Crime Stoppers, and was appointed by Gov. Lujan Grisham as chair of the state’s Cannabis Legalization Work Group.
 He was named to Albuquerque Business First’s 40 Under 40 and “10 People to Know in Cannabis in New Mexico.”
-He is also finishing his second term as an elected city councilor in Albuquerque where he lives with his longtime partner, Christopher, a two very cute dogs and one old cat.
+He is also finishing his second and last term as an elected city councilor in Albuquerque where he lives with his longtime partner, Christopher, a two very cute dogs and one old cat.

 Tierna Unruh-Enos is an award-winning New Mexico-born journalist.
 Tierna worked as a producer and assignment editor in television news for KRWG-TV in Las Cruces and KOAT-TV before joining Weekly Alibi‘s print team where she moved up to serve as associate publisher and sales manager.
 In 2020, she helped launch Albuquerque’s new weekly, The Paper., as its first female publisher and editor and later as publisher for the group’s growing group of local papers.